GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 intuitive, and seamless user experience while also respecting the end user's privacy.

 Persistent UI
-: When designing a side panel for your extension, make sure it enhances the user's browsing or search experience by providing relevant information and useful functionality.
+: When designing a side panel for your extension, make sure it enhances the user's browsing experience by providing relevant information and useful functionality.
 A side panel should help users accomplish tasks with as little distraction as possible.

 Store listing
 : The extension's [Chrome Web Store listing][completing-listing] should set the user's